gawertm/spark-scala/README.md

 https://github.com/gawertm/spark-scala/blob/main/results/part-00000-cd20baee-355e-4ca5-b784-61ee57617157-c000.csv

-For more tech-savvy people, you can try to run the code and produce the results yourself:
+For more tech-savvy people, you can try to run the code and produce the results yourself with the following options:

-### Using Spark
+### Option 1: Using Spark

 - You will need a working Spark setup on your system as well as git